vsriv9394/pySAD/README.md

 Now, the tape so obtained can be used to evaluate outputs and jacobians.
 This can be done in any language, but C/C++ is chosen for its speed and convenience.
 Also, pure C subroutines can be easily ported to almost any other language, which makes things even better.
+A python wrapper for the same has also been provided.

 Here is an example to show how this is done.

 ## Example: "The" simple function

+Copy or link the header file `pySAD/TapeEval/SAD.h` in the working directory.
+Then, a C-subroutine can be written as follows.
+This subroutine MUST be called `evaluateTape`